-- Countries which have already implemented, or are planning to implement, the preventive approach in the precise terms and deadlines defined by the Guidelines, or in accordance with more ambitious targets set at national level Denmark, Spain, France, Luxembourg, Portugal, Finland, Sweden. - Countries which undertake to move towards preventive policies, but have interpreted the formal content of the Guidelines in a flexible way (for instance, by generalising the offer of a new start only after the six/twelve month threshold has been crossed) - Belgium, Ireland, Netherlands, United Kingdom. - Countries which already implement preventive policies by involving the education_systems early in the prevention of youth unemployment, but have not set quantified targets or time frames in accordance with the Guidelines Germany, Austria. - Italy and Greece, which commit themselves to the preventive approach, but do not provide sufficiently quantified targets.
+- Countries which have already implemented, or are planning to implement, the preventive approach in the precise terms and deadlines defined by the Guidelines, or in accordance with more ambitious targets set at national level - Denmark, Spain, France, Luxembourg, Portugal, Finland, Sweden. - Countries which undertake to move towards preventive policies, but have interpreted the formal content of the Guidelines in a flexible way or have provided insufficiently detailed plans (Belgium, Ireland, Netherlands, United Kingdom). - Countries which already implement preventive policies by involving the education systems early in the prevention of youth unemployment, but have not

+- set quantified targets or time frames in accordance with the Guidelines, for example Germany. - Italy and Greece, which commit themselves to the preventive approach, but do not provide sufficiently quantified targets.

-Ensuring a shift from passive to active policies.
+Ensuring a shift from passive to active policies